CZF does not have the Existence Property: The Model

 \begin{proof} This follows by exactly the same proof as for $\vg{\pcaa}$. \end{proof}

-It remains to check that when we show the soundness of the axioms of $\czf$, we can assume the sets we construct are injectively presented.
+It remains to check that when we show the soundness of the axioms of $\czf$, we can assume the sets we construct are functional.
 Since we will require choice in the background universe for this proof, we work over a background universe of $\zfc$.

 \begin{theorem} $\vip{\pcaa}$ is sound with respect to the axioms of $\czf$. \end{theorem}

 \paragraph{Extensionality} This is the same as for $V(\pcaa)$.

 \paragraph{Bounded Separation} Given $A \in \vip{\pcaa}$ and a bounded formula, $\phi$, consider the set